Visiting our School in Cambodia for the Official Opening

 After eighteen months of planning and fundraising the day we’d all been eagerly waiting for is finally here–the official opening of our school in Cambodia!

-The local community put on an incredible celebration as their way of expressing gratitude for us raising the funds to build their school.
-We attended the official opening as guests, participating in ways the community had decided best fitted and respected local customs.
-It was an emotional day of honouring their traditions, connecting, laughing and dancing.
-Without a doubt, one of the best days of my life, a thought mirrored by everyone in the team.
+While I no longer believe it’s usually appropriate for tourists to visit schools, the local community invited us to an incredible official opening celebration to thank us for our contribution to raising funds to build their school.
+We attended as guests, alongside religious leaders, local politicians, and community leaders, playing a part only in ways we were asked to do so.
+It was an emotional day of honouring their traditions, connecting, laughing, and dancing.
+Without a doubt, one of the best days of my life, a thought mirrored by everyone on the team.

 The purpose of this blog post is to give you a flavour of what we experienced that day.
 If want to know more about the school itself and our fundraising project read more here.